Johnxinlei/PHBS_MLF_Project/README.md

 Based on the above model, we use the Bagging algorithm to combine the above models, and the final prediction accuracy of the model is +++++.

 From the learning curve we can tell that our model can converge with a limited number of samples.
 And the fluctuation of model prediction accuracy is relatively small.
 However, the prediction accuracy is not good enough.
-So we still to explore some new mothod to improve the model and increase accuracy.
+So we still need to explore new mothod to improve the model and increase accuracy.